ten3roberts/recipe.nvim/README.md

     width = 0.5,
     type = "float", -- | "split" | "vsplit"
     border = "shadow",
-    stay = false, -- Keep terminals open, can be overridden in `recipe` },
+    keep_open = false, -- Keep terminals open, can be overridden in `recipe` focus = true,
+  },
   -- Specify your own actions as a function
   -- These are then used in `recipe.action`